VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian

 - Home Parties Give Kids a Chance to Shine: We re-use the same game ideas for most of our parties, just changing the theme.
 As a result, my oldest daughter was able to plan, organize and run most of our 5 birthday parties by the time she turned 11!
 It took some “giving up” of my own ideas of the perfect party, since my kids often plan a party which is a unique combination of their current interests, such as the Luau Chinese Princess party we has a couple of years ago.

 - Children Learn to Be Party Hosts and Planners: I’ve gradually learned to “let go” of the perfect birthday, which included letting my son help decorate his fireman cake for his 4th birthday, and my daughter to make an all orange cake for the Luau party decorated with orange candles she had made herself (no one wanted to eat it, but she was very proud).
 I’ve now become convinced that part of what we are doing in giving birthday parties for our children is teaching them how to be hospitable and how to plan and execute an “event,” which as anyone in a church or any other organization knows is an essential life skill!
 Here are a few of our favorite ideas.

 Fun and Easy Birthday Theme Ideas

-Doggy party: Make doggy ears using elastic around head and felt ears attached on either side.
+- Doggy Party: Make doggy ears using elastic around head and felt ears attached on either side.
 Have kids stick on circles of black self-adhesive felt.
 I've used this theme several times for a pink poodle party, a dalmatian party, and a puppy party.
 One time, I also made T-shirts of a pink dog made of felt on a purple shirt.
-That year, I used the same theme for 3 kids parties, which made the planning easier.
+That year, I used the same theme for three kids parties, which made the planning easier.